 - Water safety.
 It's vital to watch kids at all times around any body of water.
 Because water safety devices — such as life jackets and goggles — may not be available at your destination, consider bringing these from home if you're planning to spend time on or near water.

 - Buckle up.
 If you'll rent a car, you might want to bring your child's car seat with you, as well-maintained and approved seats might not be available abroad.
 Kids weighing less than 40 pounds should be properly restrained in a car seat.
 Infants and toddlers should ride rear-facing until they reach the maximum weight and height limits recommended by the seat's manufacturer.
 Kids who have outgrown their forward-facing car seat (usually when they're between 4 and about 8 years old, but weight and height limits vary) should use a belt-positioning booster seat.

-Before you leave, consider asking your doctor for other information about how to protect your family from illness and injury during travel.
-This advance planning can help make sure that when the time comes, all you'll have left to do is relax and enjoy your vacation!
+This planning can help make sure that when the time comes, all you'll have left to do is relax and enjoy your vacation!

 - Dengue Fever

 - Do My Kids Need Vaccines Before Traveling?

 - Hand Washing: Why It's So Important